nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Implementation
 The implementation of this feature is supported by `AddTaskCommand` and `AddTaskCommandParser`.
-Below is an activity diagram that illustrates how a user adds new tasks into the OfficeConnectModel. </br>
+Below is a sequence diagram that illustrates how a user adds new tasks into the OfficeConnectModel. </br>

 ![AddTaskSequenceDiagram](images/AddTaskSequenceDiagram.png)